 The leaf has brown spots

-Brown spots on leaves can occur anywhere, not just the edges or the middle.
+Brown spots on leaves can occur anywhere, not just on the edges or the middle.
 They’re often caused by some form of disease or pest infestation.
 These patches can begin as small circles and will grow over time.
 If left unchecked, the spots could consume the entire leaf.

 The tip of the leaf is brown